Exuma: History

 Exuma was settled in or around 1783 by American colonial loyalists fleeing the Revolutionary War.
 The expatriates brought a cotton plantation economy to the islands.
 George Town was named in honour of George III, to whom the settlers maintained their loyalty.
 A few smaller cays still remain partially or wholly privately owned, albeit they are still referred to as part of the Exuma–Bahamas Cays; they are distinguished by a three-digit suffix number.
 The best known examples are adjoined cays Exuma 642 and 643, which are suffering from receding shorelines.

 John Rolle, 1st Baron Rolle, a Loyalist settler of the Exumas, is a major figure in the islands' heritage.
 Upon his death in 1842, he bestowed all of his significant Exuma land holdings to his slaves.
 As a result, towns on Great Exuma such as Rolleville and Rolletown were named after him.

 The islands are a popular spot for yachting, sailing, diving, and coral reef and cave exploring.
 Many of the unnamed beaches and coves of the islands, including extensive offshore reef areas, are included in the protected Exuma National Land and Sea Park or the Moriah Harbour Cay National Park of the Bahamas National Trust.
 Some of the islands on which there are permanent residents and resorts include Great Exuma, Little Exuma, Stocking Island, Staniel Cay (home of the Staniel Cay Yacht Club, a fixture in the Exumas), Fowl Cay, Musha Cay and Iguana Cay.
 Thunderball Grotto, located just a few hundred yards off Staniel Cay, is one location where the James Bond film Thunderball was filmed.
 Sandy Cay, just a short boat ride from Little Exuma was the location used for filming the Pirates of the Caribbean beach scenes and a Shell commercial.
 The novel Wind from the Carolinas was set in Great Exuma.

-The Exumas are the historic home of the Lucayan Natives, who were wholly enslaved in the 16th century, leaving the islands uninhabited until the 18th century.
+The Exumas are the historic home of the indigenous Lucayans, who were wholly enslaved in the 16th century, leaving the islands uninhabited until the 18th century.
 In the intervening period, the Exumas provided many hideouts and stashes for pirates.
 Elizabeth Harbour was allegedly a favorite lair of Captain Kidd.

 In 2017, it was the site of the Fyre Festival, a fraudulent "luxury" music festival which became notorious online and in the media for its shambolic organization, and the numerous lawsuits that followed.

 Transportation

 Exuma International Airport serves the island of Great Exuma including the city of George Town directly from Nassau, Miami, Atlanta, Fort Lauderdale, Charlotte, and Toronto.
-Staniel Cay also has a small airstrip commercially served by charter or scheduled charter airlines.
+Staniel Cay and Black Point also have small airstrips commercially served by charter or scheduled charter airlines.
 A number of other cays have small airstrips, both private and public.
 Boat travel from Nassau to the Northern Exuma Cays is approximately one hour.

 Local transportation may consist of taxis, rental vehicle or golf cart depending on the cay.